Natural Laxative Foods: Compare with drug store laxatives!

 • Little honey

 Put all these ingredients in a blender.
 Blend it at a high speed to a lovely smoothie.
-Yummy, what a tasteful natural laxative juice you have just made.
+Yummy, what a tasty natural laxative juice you have just made.

 Flax seeds are high in insoluble dietary fiber.
-Insoluble dietary fiber means good for your intestines and constipation.
+Insoluble dietary fiber is good for your intestines and constipation.

 Flax Seeds also contain a good amount of soluble dietary fiber.
 Soluble dietary fiber means it helps to control diarrhea.